 - Kenneth P. Dietrich School of Arts and Sciences

-The U.S. Presidential Scholar and first-year Pitt student is already exploring research opportunities and taking on leadership roles.
+The U.S. Presidential Scholar is already exploring research opportunities and taking on leadership roles.

 Richard Su Fang was in an AP Psychology class when he learned he would be a 2021 U.S. Presidential Scholar.